-And this issue, falls into a long road of debates, immersed in the kind of political corruption, afore-mentioned during Occupy Wall Street.
-The issue of mass transit systems, in particular, encapsulates the very concept of micro-economies, not only impacting Detroit automakers but also the petroleum industry abroad.
+But that issue, falls into a long line of debates, immersed in the kind of political corruption, afore-mentioned during the Occupy Wall Street protests (circa 2011).
+Furthermore, in my opinion, America’s mass transit system, perhaps more than any other issue, encapsulates the very concept of micro-economies and iron triangle politics, tied to Detroit automakers and the petroleum industry abroad.

-And again, being 32 years old, growing up in Detroit, hearing the rumors of corruption over mass transit for decades… I can merely speculate.
+But again, being 32 years old, growing up in Detroit, hearing the rumors of corruption surrounding the auto industry for decades… I can merely speculate.

-However, simply put, I think that there are powers that be, whom possibly seek to keep us from growing more inter-connected.
-In my opinion, I believe that the real reason we have highways, which rely so heavily on petroleum imports, is due to corruption.
-Furthermore, I think the real reason that our state and federal government’s don’t build larger subway systems, is because of public schools.
+Nevertheless, I now believe that unknown political powers, simply seek to keep the masses divided, via mass transit.
+Also, in my opinion, the real reason we have highways in America, which rely so heavily on petroleum imports, as opposed to trains, is due to corruption.
+Furthermore, I believe that the real reason our state and federal government, won’t build larger subway systems, is because of public schools.

-I think that there are leaders in this country, who disagree that subway maintenance under values petroleum tariffs…… I also believe that these same leaders, quite simply, don’t want the people living in poorer school districts, to commute to public schools, in other areas (ie NCAA pay structures).
-In conclusion, I feel that way because in comparison to petroleum imports/costs, the issue of bullet trains and subway systems, as opposed to self driving and automated vehicles, is clearly not a financial issue…….
+I think that there are leaders in this country, whom recognize subway systems exceed the value of petroleum imports…… but also, quite simply don’t want the people in poorer school districts, to be able to commute to richer public schools.
+In conclusion, I feel that way because when comparing petroleum imports, to the cost of subways, the issue of bullet trains and subway systems, as opposed to self driving and automated vehicles, is clearly not a financial issue…

 -William Larsen, Civilians News